JordanIschard/Mechanized-Wormholes/README.md

 # Wormholes formalization -- Second step

-## Task list

-- [x] Prove the preservation of the functional transition
-- [x] Prove the progress of the functional transition
-- [x] Prove the preservation of the temporal transition
-- [x] Prove the progress of the temporal transition
-- [x] Prove the safety property for the functional transition

 ## Dependencies

-The formalization depends on the library `MMaps` findable in the coq community [git](https://github.com/coq-community/coq-mmaps) and the library `DeBrLevel` findable on [git](https://github.com/JordanIschard/DeBrLevel).
+The formalization depends on the library `MMaps` available on the coq community [git](https://github.com/coq-community/coq-mmaps) and the library `DeBrLevel`, version `1.2.0`, available at [https://github.com/JordanIschard/DeBrLevel](https://github.com/JordanIschard/DeBrLevel).

 ## Documentation

 It is possible to generate documentation via the command `make coqdoc`.
 However, it requires to build the project before (`dune build`).
-The documentation generation uses the `coqdocJs` script findable in the coq community [git](https://github.com/coq-community/coqdocjs).
+The documentation generation uses the `coqdocJs` script available on the coq community [git](https://github.com/coq-community/coqdocjs).

 ## Introduction

 This project is a formalization of a subset of Wormholes, i.e, a language with lambda-calculus terms, pairs, recursion, arrow terms (`arr`, `first` and `(>>>)`) and the `rsf` term.
-It is a simplification of the main formalization findable on the [main branch](https://github.com/JordanIschard/Mechanized-Wormholes/tree/main) of the repository.
+It is a simplification of the main formalization available at the [main branch](https://github.com/JordanIschard/Mechanized-Wormholes/tree/main) of the repository.

-## Statistic
+## Statistics

-Via `coqwc $(find theories/ -name "*.v")`, we have the following statistic:
+Via `coqwc $(find theories/ -name "*.v")`, we have the following statistics:

 | spec | proof | comments | file |
 |:---:|:---:|:---:|:---|